PennLINC/clinical_dmri_benchmark/index.md

 <br>
 **11.1.3:** Plot feature ICCs by running `~/analysis/prediction/plot_feature_icc.ipynb` 🎨
 <br>
 This has to be run for the three different features considered here, i.e., `total_volume_mm3` , `dti_fa` , `md` .
-The current feature for which the plot is created can be adjusted at the beginning of the manuscript.
+The current feature for which the plot is created can be adjusted at the beginning of the script.

 ### 11.2: Prepare confound csv
 Run `~/analysis/prediction/prep_prediction_files/prepare_confounds_csv.py` to extract the head movement for all scans and create one confound csv containing all confounds of interest for all subjects.